aeonite-org/aeonite-specs/sansa/v1/proposals/query-v1.md

 where .active == true and (.age >= 18 or .role == "admin")
 ```

+Boolean context accepts explicit Boolean scalar values and single resolved bindings that expose a Boolean scalar.
+It does not apply host-language truthiness to strings, numbers, nulls, objects, or Binding Sets.

+Boolean `not` evaluates its operand in Boolean context and returns the negated value.

 Boolean `and` and `or` evaluate left to right and short-circuit:

 - `a and b` does not evaluate `b` when `a` is false.